wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 }
 ```

-Next, the editing functionality is moved into its own view state.
-This view state is shaped a little differently than the examples found earlier in this article.
-We chose a `struct` as the primary Swift type for our view state because `UserData` should be available to the Editing View in _every_ state.
-The view state also has an inner `EditingState` which describes various editing view states for the view.
+Here, we moved the editing functionality into a separate view state.
+The shape of this view state is different than the examples found earlier in this article.
+We chose a struct as the primary Swift type for our view state because the user data should be available to the Editing View in _every_ state.
+The view state also has an inner `EditingState` which describes various editing view states that the View will need.

-This is a great example of how flexible the VSM states can be to help you solve problems, and how you don't always have to use an `enum` for your view state.
+These differences in "Feature Shapes" are an excellent example of how the flexibility of VSM states can help you solve problems.
+You don't always have to use an enum for your view state.
+You can use whichever combination of enums and structs best describe the feature's requirements.

 ## Up Next